|

 said Gimli, quietly.

-"Then come with me, my lord," said Olivan, and he led
+"Then come with me, my lord," said Olivan.
+He led Gimli

-Gimli across the Banqueting Hall towards a tall, dark figure with
+across the Banqueting Hall, towards a tall, dark figure with a

-"may I introduce Lord Gimli?
+I introduce Lord Gimli?
 Lord GimliLord Berodin.
+Lord Gimli

-Lord Gimli was interested to hear that you own some fine wild
+was interested to hear that you own some fine wild horses of Rohan,

 "I did not know that dwarves had any interest in horse flesh,

-Lord Gimli," said Berodin, haughtily, placing a peculiar
+Lord Gimli," said Berodin haughtily, placing a peculiar emphasis

 "As a rule, no, we do not," said Gimli, "but I